 - Spoon about a quarter cup of pancake batter onto the griddle.
 Cook on each side for 1-2 minutes or until lightly browned.

-- Top with cranberries if desired.
-Serve with maple syrup or honey.
+- Serve with maple syrup or honey.

 Notes